zhullyb/monyhar/monyhar/sandbox/mac/seatbelt_sandbox_design.md

 # **Compatibility and Security Risk**

-Chromium's sandbox incurs two levels of risk which must be weighed: compatibility risk and security risk.
-Compatibility risk is the risk that Apple changes the resources that a system framework accesses, causing Chromium's sandbox to block the access.
-Security risk is the possibility that Chromium will be compromised because the sandbox allowed access to dangerous resources.
+Monyhar's sandbox incurs two levels of risk which must be weighed: compatibility risk and security risk.
+Compatibility risk is the risk that Apple changes the resources that a system framework accesses, causing Monyhar's sandbox to block the access.
+Security risk is the possibility that Monyhar will be compromised because the sandbox allowed access to dangerous resources.

 A more permissive sandbox profile reduces compatibility risk but